 - Talk to your child about starting school and give them plenty of time to get used to the idea

 - Please do not use school as a threat if children misbehave!

 - Try to get your child into a routine for getting up and ready in plenty of time in the morning.
 Children do not like to be late and a stressful start to the day is not the best for children or parents

 - Teach your child to ask for the toilet and ensure they can manage their own personal hygiene:

 - It is normal to be a bit apprehensive about your child starting school but please, if you do have a niggling worry, no matter how silly you may think it sounds, let us know!

-Click on the links below for some activities to get your child ready for school:
+Click on the links below for some activities to try before you start school:

 If you have a child starting at any other time, please contact the office regarding visits